 Loss of business data and revenue

 Losing track of contracts means a loss of information and future revenue.
-Contract data management tools make sure you extract all data, whether it’s for immediate use or for potential analysis down the road.
+Contract data management tools make sure you extract all data, whether it’s for immediate use or for advanced analysis down the road.

 The loss of business data is an unnecessary risk, and it often starts with endless rounds of negotiation and collaboration on phone calls, text chats, instant messaging, email chains, and dozens of drafts.
 Not having the power to instantly collaborate, negotiate, and review contractual agreements with parties in real-time costs your business growth and revenue opportunities.